JeSappelleRoot/PyTube/README.md

 ### Example with a Youtube video ID

+> You can also specify a video URL, use `--url` argument instead

 With the command line `python3 PyTube.py --mode album --id Ef7uqh_IJ5o --output ~/Music --format flac` :

 ```